arnbme/nyckelharpa/README.md

 * Adjusts Hubitat's mode when HSM's arm state changes.
 (HSM adjusts HSM's arm state when the mode changes)
 * Provides an easy to use security related message control center with output to TTS, Speakers, and Notification devices such as: Hubitat PhoneApp and Pushover

-* Keypads: App works with Hubitat keypad drivers, or the user provided Centalitex keypad driver
+* Keypads: App works with Hubitat keypad drivers, or the user provided Centalitex keypad driver. <b>*However do not mix user and system keypad drivers*</b>
 1. Using Centralitex Keypad driver:<br /><br />
 *Supports Centralite/Xfinity 3400, Centalite 3400-G, Iris V2 and V3, and UEI devices* using a ported version of Mitch Pond's SmartThings Keypad DH, making he keypad function as it did in SmartThings with the SHM Delay App*<br /><br />
 *Pins: App provided Pin maintenance module with available Panic pins, burnable pins aka maximum use count, restricted date and time, and restricted keypad devices; or Hubitat's Lock Manager App Pins*<br /><br />